- If you’re not collecting Social Security or Railroad Retirement Board benefits, you’ll receive a bill from Medicare for your Part B premium.

 This bill will typically be for 3 months’ worth of Part B premiums.
 So, it’s known as a quarterly bill.

-You’ll also receive bills directly from your plan’s provider if you have any of the following:
+You’ll also receive bills directly from your plan’s provider if you have any of the following types of plans:

 - Medicare Part C, also known as Medicare Advantage